a-rashid-saaka/Active-Directory-user-creation/README.md

 - Windows (Windows 10 Pro)

-<h1>Domain User Account Creation</h1>
+<h1> User Account Creation</h1>

 <h3>&#9312; Execute PowerShell script</h3>
-<p>We will use a PowerShell script to create domain user accounts in our Active Directory Domain.
+<p>We will use a PowerShell script to create domain users in our Active Directory.
 </p>

 - Login to VM1-DC with the credentials of S-Samuels or any admin user